sdillingham/2018-portfolio/source/blog/2014-05-18-the-open-office-trap.markdown

 In practice, however, I find I get my best work done in solitary environments with fewer disruptions.
 There's something about the mere *possibility* of interruption in an open office that engenders a constant level of mild anxiety, wrecking my creativity and flow.
 I'm plagued by a nagging internal voice constantly wondering, "how long until the next person taps me on the shoulder?"

-Each person on my team has developed their own tactics to work around the shortcomings of an open office: some start their day from home to get a couple of hours' uninterrupted time each day, others will work the occasional day offsite to do some heads-down work.
+Each person on my team has developed their own tactics to work around the shortcomings of an open office: some start their morning from home to get a couple of hours' uninterrupted time each day, others will work the occasional day offsite to do some heads-down work.
 We all use headphones as a way to try to drown out noise, but I've found it seldom improves my focus.
 While these tactics help, they still feel like applying a band-aid on an injury that requires major surgery.

 The New Yorker article dovetails nicely with Jason Fried's TED Talk, ["Why work doesn't happen at work."](http://www.npr.org/2013/10/04/191621516/is-too-much-collaboration-a-bad-thing) His full talk is worth watching, as is the companion TED Radio Hour conversation with Guy Raz.
 Jason, in classic 37Signals style, sums up the whole problem in a single sentence: